eu-ge-ne/enrouter-docs/apps/web/src/app/docs/vite/content.md

 `virtual:enrouter`.
 This module exports the route tree which was created from your routes.

-"Virtual modules" is a Rollup/Vite [feature](https://rollupjs.org/plugin-development/#a-simple-example).
+"Virtual modules" is Rollup [feature](https://rollupjs.org/plugin-development/#a-simple-example).
 It allows creating "adhoc" modules in memory instead of writing source code to a file.

 Vite uses Rollup for generating production bundle.
-In development mode it uses two bundlers:
+But in development mode it uses two bundlers:

-- Rollup for compiling your code
+- Rollup for compiling your code.
-- esbuild for precompiling dependencies in `node_modules` folder
+- esbuild for pre-bundling dependencies in `node_modules` folder.

-When esbuild tries to precompile `enrouter` dependency it eventually discovers `virtual:enrouter` and tries to load it.
+When esbuild bundles `enrouter` dependency it eventually discovers `virtual:enrouter` and tries to load it.
 But it does not know how to process it and will fail, because there is no corresponding plugin provided.